 Some of the giving options you may want to highlight in your emails include:

-- Opportunities for peer-to-peer campaigns
+- Opportunities for utilizing a peer-to-peer-fundraising platform

 - Reminders about event registrations